Nymphenburg Palace: Garden structure

 The fountains in front of the palace and in the garden parterre continue to be operated by the water powered Pumping Stations built between 1803 and 1808.

 The Northern Cabinet Garden is small garden that borders directly the garden side of the north wing of the main palace.
 It is also called Kaisergarten, because it is in the immediate vicinity of the rooms where Charles Albert lived during his time in Munich as Emperor Charles VII.
 It has its counterpart in the Southern Cabinet Garden where François de Cuvilliés built an octagonal bird house in 1757.

 Two lakes are situated on both sides of the canal.
 The "Dörfchen" was created under Maximilian III Joseph as Petit hameau.
 The "Salettl" (1799), a cottage with its little garden nearby close to the former menagerie served as attraction for the children of Maximilian IV Joseph.

 The garden wall (1730–1735) preserves several Ha-ha effects.
 A passage close to the old arboretum in the north of the Grand Parterre leads to the large Botanical Garden of Munich.
 Originally there was also a visual axis, the Durchblick, to the north-west-located Blutenburg Castle.

 The canals of Nymphenburg are part of the northern Munich channel system, a system of waterways that connected also to the complex of Schleissheim Palace.
-The endpoint of the eastern canal leading from the city to the palace forms the Cour d'honneur, the centre was designed by Effner as a water parterre with a fountain, cascade and branching canals on both sides.
+The endpoint of the eastern canal leading from the city to the palace forms the Cour d'honneur and the centre was designed by Effner as a water parterre with a fountain, cascade and branching canals on both sides.
 The driveway ("Auffahrtsallee") from the city on both sides of the eastern canal is framed by a semicircle of smaller baroque buildings ("Kavalierhäuser") at the Cour d'honneur.
 The eastern endpoint of the canal is the Hubertusbrunnen (1903, a fountain building by Adolf von Hildebrand).